• About

 Party Fowl was the very first stop on our Nashville hot chicken quest, simply because it was in relatively close proximity to where we were staying in Nashville at The Thompson.
 We sauntered in on a Wednesday afternoon and were sat right away.
 Our server was friendly and attentive, and happy to answer our questions when it came to recommending the appropriate spice level for our meal.

-We settled on the three-piece Hot Chicken Tenders with Medium spice, and a side of mac and cheese and honey mustard for dipping.
+We settled on the three-piece Hot Chicken Tenders with medium spice, a side of mac and cheese, and honey mustard for dipping.
 Since we were daring, we also got one Nashville Hot breast on the side.

 Overall, flavors of the tenders with Medium spice and the breast with Nashville Hot spice were good, but we found the meat to be a tad dry.
 Medium was the perfect spice level for us.
 The Nashville Hot was not totally unbearable, but we definitely could not eat a lot at once.
 You will pay for that later!